ismayilovmurad/ismayilovmurad/README.md

 Worked as an Android Developer at a company called Wit Work for over a year and participated in a VPN app project.

-Have built over 5 iOS apps and launched them on App Store as an Indie iOS Developer.

 Worked with many clients globally as a Freelance iOS and Android Developer.

-Have built over 20 Android apps and launched them on Google Play as an Indie Android Developer.
+Have built many iOS and Android apps and launched them on App Store and Google Play as an Indie Developer.

 Have received over 20 "5-star" reviews and earned the "Top Rated" badge on Upwork as a Freelancer.